-From a liquidity perspective, we have slightly revised our expected cash flow from operating activities to a range of \$37.5 to \$40.0 million (an increase from the \$34.0 million previously reported), resulting in free cash flow (as defined below under "Presentation of Non-GAAP Measure") of approximately \$17.5 to \$20.0 million (up from the \$16.0 million previously reported).
-We expect our cash balances to increase to \$22.0-\$25.0 million by the end of fiscal 2011.
-Our capital expenditures for fiscal 2011 will be approximately \$20.0 million (up from the \$18.0 million previously reported).
-These expenditures will primarily be spent on investing in the infrastructure of our direct channel, in connection with the launch of our new DXLTM website in the third quarter of fiscal 2011, and capital incurred with our planned opening of 15 to 16 new DXL stores during fiscal 2011.
-As we open new DXL stores, we will be closing existing stores in the area.
-For fiscal 2011, we currently expect to close 15 to 20 existing stores, as leases expire.
-By the end of fiscal 2011, our total store count is expected to be approximately 450 stores.
+From a liquidity perspective, we expect cash flow from operating activities of \$40.0 million (down from our original guidance of \$45.0 million), resulting in free cash flow (as defined below under "Presentation of Non-GAAP Measures") of approximately \$5.0 million (down from our original guidance of \$10.0 million).
+We expect our cash balances to increase to approximately \$15.0 million by the end of fiscal 2012 (down from our original guidance of \$20.0 million).
+Our capital expenditures for fiscal 2012 are expected to be approximately \$35.0 million.
+These expenditures will be spent primarily on our planned opening of 35 DXL stores.
+As we open new DXL stores, we will be closing existing stores in each respective market area.
+For fiscal 2012, we currently expect to close 70 existing Casual Male stores.